-2.2 Checklist to support application assessment
+1.3 Checklist to support application assessment

-This guide includes a checklist that institutions can use when assessing bursary applications from students and a summary that lists the most important things institutions need to consider when administering the 16 to 19 Bursary Fund.
+This guide includes a checklist institutions can use when assessing bursary applications from students, and a summary that lists the most important things institutions need to consider when administering the 16 to 19 Bursary Fund.
 These reflect common errors and issues identified during audits.

-2.3 Essential participation costs
+1.4 Essential participation costs

-We remind you that the Bursary Fund is intended to help students with the essential costs of participating in their study programme, so to help with the cost of essential books or equipment or with the cost of travelling to school or college, for example.
-The Bursary Fund may be used to provide exceptional further help with childcare costs for those young parents in receipt of Care to Learn (C2L) whose costs exceed the scheme's weekly maximum rates.
-Only childcare provision eligible under the C2L scheme rules can be used and you must hold evidence that the maximum amount is being paid under C2L to confirm that a top up is required.
-Any top up you pay must be made in line with the C2L guidance and paid directly to the childcare provider, not to the student.
+We remind you that the bursary fund is intended to help students with the essential costs of participating in their study programme, so to help with the cost of essential books or equipment or with the cost of travelling to school or college, for example.
+The bursary fund may be used to provide exceptional further help with childcare costs for those young parents in receipt of Care to Learn whose costs exceed the scheme's weekly maximum rates.
+Only childcare provision eligible under the Care to Learn scheme rules can be used and you must be able to evidence that the maximum amount is being paid under Care to Learn to confirm that a top up is required.
+Any top up paid must be made in line with Care to learn funding rules and paid directly to the childcare provider, not to the student.

-The Bursary Fund is not intended to support costs not related to education (living costs), extra-curricular or non-compulsory activities or to provide learning support - services that institutions give to students - such as counselling, mentoring or extra tutoring.
+The bursary fund is not intended to support costs not related to education, such as general living costs, extra-curricular activities, or non-essential activities or to provide learning support - services that institutions give to students - such as counselling, mentoring or extra tutoring.

-2.4 Rules for returning unspent 16 to 19 Bursary Funds
+1.5 Rules for returning unspent 16 to 19 Bursary Funds

-You are reminded that you cannot carry forward bursary funding for more than one year.
-You must inform us of the total amount of any unspent funds (not previously reported) from any year up to and including the 2022 to 2023 academic year.
+You cannot carry forward bursary funding for more than one year.
+You must inform us of the total amount of any unspent funds (not previously reported) from any year up to and including the 2023 to 2024 academic year.

-Unspent funding must be reported via our customer help centre.
-You must specify the amount of funding and the year/s it relates to.
-You should do this as soon as you are aware; however, you must report it no later than 31 March each year.
+You must report unspent funding using our customer help portal specifying the amount of funding and the year/s it relates to.
+You should do this as soon as you are aware however you must report it no later than 31 March each year.
 We will recover all unspent funds.

-2.5 Household income checking
+1.6 Household Income checking

-Section 5 in this guide specifies 'institutions must ensure that students are eligible for the discretionary bursary in each year they require support'.
-Following discussion with institutions and recognising both the administrative burden of handling large numbers of bursary applications in a short space of time, and the need to maximise retention of students facing financial disadvantage, we relaxed this requirement. so that you can now exercise discretion as to whether you carry out household income checks annually or just once at the beginning of a student's study programme.
+Following discussion with institutions and recognising both the administrative burden of handling large numbers of bursary applications in a short space of time, and the need to maximise retention of students facing financial disadvantage, you can exercise discretion as to whether you carry out household income checks annually for the discretionary bursary or just once at the beginning of a student's study programme.

-If you decide not to conduct annual checks of household income eligibility, you must ensure a signed and dated (hard copy or electronic) self-declaration form is obtained from the student to confirm that their household circumstances have not changed.
+If you decide not to conduct annual checks of household income eligibility for the discretionary bursary, you must ensure you obtain a signed and dated (hard copy or electronic) self-declaration form from the student to confirm that their household circumstances have not changed.

-2.6 Emergency meal support
+1.7 Emergency meal support

-In academic year 2022 to 2023, we introduced a flexibility to enable you to use your Bursary Fund in individual cases of severe hardship (a student you consider to be in real need) for meal support on the days a student attends their study programme without undertaking the checks on household income or gathering other evidence that would normally be required.
-This flexibility remains in place, but we remind you that we expect this to only apply to a very small number of the total 16 to 19 student cohort.
+You have flexibility to enable you to use your bursary fund in individual cases of severe hardship (a student you consider to be in real need) for meal support on the days the student attends their study programme without undertaking the checks on household income for the discretionary bursary or gathering other evidence that would normally be required.
+We expect this to only apply to a very small number of the total 16 to 19 student cohort.